sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display first 10 lines of /etc/passwd
 display 3rd line of iacta file in working dir
-Create file named \*\'Best School\'\*$\?\*\*\*\*\*:) containing Best School text ending by new line
+Create file named \*\'Best School\'\*$\?\*\*\*\*\*:) containing Best School text ending by new line Write into file ls_cwd_content n result is ls -la.
+File is overwritten if exists